The Two RV Gypsies: Full-Time RVers

 mural inside Frank and Katrina Basile Theater

-Below: a miniature model of the mural inside Frank and Katrina Basile Theater
+Below: A miniature model of the mural inside Frank and Katrina Basile Theater

 mini mode of the theater

-The two RV Gypsies got a private tour of the Indiana State Library, located at 315 W. Ohio Street, from the Assistant Director.
-The Indiana State Library is responsible for:
+Because they were U.S. Military Veterans, Karen, Lee, Sharon and Terry got a private tour of the INDIANA STATE LIBRARY located at 315 W. Ohio Street, from the Assistant Director.
+The tour was wonderful and appreciated.

 - Developing and providing library services to state government, its branches, its departments and its officials and employees.